How does stamp duty work in Scotland?

 Remember, buying your first home is a significant step, and understanding your tax obligations is essential.
 Take advantage of the relief provided and don't hesitate to use online tools or seek professional advice to make sure you've got everything covered.

 Are you considering purchasing a second home in Scotland or investing in a buy-to-let property?
+If so, you might also be interested in exploring how to remortgage to buy a second home.
+This can provide additional financial flexibility and help you manage the costs associated with the Additional Dwelling Supplement (ADS).
 You may need to pay the Additional Dwelling Supplement (ADS) as part of your Land and Buildings Transaction Tax (LBTT).
 But what exactly qualifies as an additional dwelling, and how do you calculate and pay this supplement?

 For a comprehensive guide on the amendments to the Additional Dwelling Supplement legislation, you can refer to the Scottish Government's official discussion document found [here](link to Scottish Government discussion document - replace with actual link).